tudorpintea999/kailua/book/src/verifier.md

 constructor(address admin) Ownable(admin)
 ```

-The `RISCZeroVerifierRouter` constructor requires a single `admin` address, which is an account authorised to modify
+The `RISCZeroVerifierRouter` constructor requires a single `admin` address, which is an account authorized to modify
 the router in one of two ways after it is deployed:
 1. Add a new verification backend through `addVerifier`:
 2. Permanently disable a verification backend through `removeVerifier`: